 Each method has its own strengths and weaknesses, so be sure to read through all of the options before deciding which one is right for you.

-However, do note that they can be only fixed if the crack is not too big.
+However, do note that they can only be fixed if the crack is not too big.
 If the crack is more than a few inches long, then it would be best to discard the bowl and get a new one.

 So, the first thing you need to do is assess the damage.
 If the bowl has only some hairline cracks, you may be able to get away with using wood glue.